ronakupadhyaya/Horizons-week-07/day1/hohoho/README.md

 You can find more information in [Handling text input](https://facebook.github.io/react-native/docs/handling-text-input.html).

+Then you'll need a submit button.
+Use `TouchableOpacity` for this, with an `onTouch` handler.

 Once you've got and validated the input values, you can make an HTTP POST request with the username and password to the backend route like this: